crymis/AngularJS-bandGallery/README.md

   1. copy the bandGallery.js file into your directives directory
   2. add the bandGallery.js file to your index.html
   3. copy the bandGallery.css to your css directory
+  4. add the bandGallery.css to your index.html
+  5. add the module to your dependencies in app.js like
+     ```sh
+        angular.module("yourApp", ["crymis-bandGallery"]);
+     ```
-  4. add the jQuery easing plugin to your project (for smoother animations)
+  6. add the jQuery easing plugin to your project (for smoother animations)
     * http://jqueryui.com/easing/
-  5. you are done
+  7. you are done

 ###Configuring the directive
 You can place the directive wherever you want.